 Why is the BLM considering such big projects instead of rooftop solar and other "distributed generation?"

 Utility scale renewable energy should be considered a partner, rather than a competitor, with small scale or "distributed" renewable energy.
 Both scales will be needed to meet California's future energy needs.
 The BLM only has authority over the land it manages, which is appropriate for large scale solar and wind.
 The state of California, on the other hand, is actively promoting small scale renewable energy, hoping to reach 12,000 megawatts of distributed generation by 2020.
 The BLM's efforts will work in tandem with the state's to meet California's long term clean energy needs.

 What is the BLM doing to ensure renewable energy projects are developed in appropriate places on public lands?

 To date, the BLM has considered applications where they have been proposed by private companies.
 The BLM has issued policy guidance to prioritize applications that will have fewer environmental impacts.

 The BLM is also planning for renewable energy, identifying areas that are better suited for development.
-The BLM has worked with the Department of Energy on a solar energy programmatic environmental impact statement.
+The BLM has worked with the Department of Energy on a Western Solar Plan.
 The plan, finished in late 2012, designated priority zones for solar energy development on public lands in Arizona, California, Colorado, Nevada, New Mexico and Utah.

 What can I, as a member of the public, do to participate in the process?